Pittsburgh Thunderbirds: Stadium

-Prior to the start of the 2023 season, it was announced that the Thunderbirds would begin playing their home games at Highmark Stadium as part of an expanded partnership between the team and Pittsburgh Riverhounds SC, the stadium's primary tenant.
+Prior to the start of the 2023 season, it was announced that the Thunderbirds would begin playing their home games at Highmark Stadium (now known as F.N.B.
+Stadium) as part of an expanded partnership between the team and Pittsburgh Riverhounds SC, the stadium's primary tenant.
 Previously, the Thunderbirds played their home games at Founders Field in Cheswick, and J.C.
 Stone Field in Pittsburgh's North Park complex.